AdobeDocs/commerce-admin.en/help/b2b/guide-overview.md

 ---
-title: B2B for Adobe Commerce Guide Overview
+title: "[!DNL B2B for Adobe Commerce] Guide Overview"
-description: Comprehensive information about B2B for Adobe Commerce administrators, including installation and configuration.
+description: "Comprehensive information for [!DNL B2B for Adobe Commerce] administrators, including installation and configuration."
+breadcrumb-title: Guide Overview
-seo-title: B2B for Adobe Commerce Guide
+seo-title: "[!DNL B2B for Adobe Commerce] Guide"
 seo-description: Describes how to use the B2B features module in Adobe Commerce.
 ---
 # B2B for Adobe Commerce Guide